 Supplies: 2 empty water bottles, 4 buckets 🪣

-Prep: Set up two stations for each team.Fill a bucket with water for each team and place an empty water bottle inside.
-Across the yard, place an empty bucket for each team.
-Use tape or a marker to draw a fill line on each empty bucket—that’s the finish line!
+- Directly across the yard place an empty bucket for each team.
+Use tape or a marker to draw a “fill line” on each empty bucket.
+That’s the finish line!

 Supplies: 2 plastic cups 🥤 and 2 buckets 🪣

-How to Play: For this Water Olympics game, each team should get in a single file line between their two buckets.
+How to Play: For this game, each team should get in a single file line between their two buckets.
 Players pass a cup of water from front to back, alternating over their heads and under their legs.
 The last player dumps the remaining water into the empty bucket and runs to the front to continue the relay.

 5. Dizzy Waiter

-Supplies: 2 trays, 2 pool noodles, plastic cups 🥤, 4 buckets 🪣
+Supplies: 2 trays, 2 pool noodles, plastic cups🥤, 4 buckets 🪣

-6. Drip, Drip, Drench (a twist on Duck, Duck, Goose)
+7. Drip, Drip, Drench (a twist on Duck, Duck, Goose)

 Prep: Fill a bucket with water and soak the sponge.
 Have players sit in a circle on the grass.